-The following graph compares all the results, showing that the scale up (3×4 bar) configuration gave the best improvement over the baseline (3×2 bar) result (close to 4 times the throughput), followed by the two cluster configuration (grey bar, which gave a 3.6 times improvement), and the scale-out configuration (6×2 bar, close to twice the throughput):
+The following graph compares all the results, showing that the scale-up (3×4 bar) configuration gave the best improvement over the baseline (3×2 bar) result (close to 4 times the throughput), followed by the two cluster configuration (grey bar, which gave a 3.6 times improvement), and the scale-out configuration (6×2 bar, close to twice the throughput):

 1.5 Response Times

-Because I was focussed on achieving maximum throughput for the SLA of 1 second, I initially missed a significant difference in the scale-up results.
+Because I was focused on achieving maximum throughput for the SLA of 1 second, I initially missed a significant difference in the scale-up results.
 It turns out that there is a big difference in the minimum response times (measured as average response time at very low throughput).
 The 2 CPU core nodes have a higher latency (230 ms average) than the 4 CPU core nodes (20 ms average):